 Apple shipments from all U.S. growers and packinghouses are subject to stringent inspection upon arrival.

 Apples and pears: must be free from Cydia pomonella (codling moth), Conotrachelus nenuphar (plum curculio), Erwinia amylovora (fireblight), Frankliniella occidentalis (western flower thrips), Rhagoletis pomonella (apple maggot), and Anarsia lineatella (peach twig borer).

 On August 7, 2008, USDA/APHIS issued inspection guidelines concerning fruit decay in apples destined for export to Taiwan.
 Contact your local state inspection service official for more information.

 Cherries, peaches, and nectarines: must be free from codling moth, plum curculio, fireblight, western flower thrips and Anarsia lineatella (peach twig borer).

 Shipments transiting third counties or districts with quarantine concerns: Strict regulations apply to shipments that transit Vancouver, B.C. or other third countries en route to Taiwan.
 However, if a cargo is loaded in the U.S. and transits a third country en route to Taiwan but never leaves the aircraft or vessel in which it was originally loaded, the third country transit regulations do not apply.

 Phytosanitary Inspection Level in Taiwan: Upon arrival in Taiwan, ocean containers selected for inspection are inspected at the rate of six or more cartons per 1,000 cartons.
 All the fruit in a carton is looked at.
-Two percent of the cartons in the first 100 cartons are inspected; out of each additional 100 cartons, one carton is inspected.
+Three cartons in the first 100 cartons are inspected; out of each additional 300 cartons, one carton is inspected.

-A minimum of three containers will be inspected on consignments of 10 containers or less.
-For every additional 10 containers in a consignment, at least one more container will inspected.
+A minimum of two containers will be inspected on consignments of 10 containers or less.
+For every additional 10 containers in a consignment, at least one more container will be inspected.